tsfu/airlog/README.md

 - [TODOs](#todos)

 ## Introduction
-This app is an air travel log tool.
+AirMap is an air travel log tool.
 It keeps track of and visualizes your past trips in the air (flights logging).

 On an evening of mid September 2024, I was shocked and saddened by the news that "App In The Air", one of my favorite flight map apps, was shutting down.
 I then decided to create something similar but simpler with the help of ChatGPT.
 This will combine web development, UI design, and GIS stuff, which are the topics I am most interested in.